 Cerbee from Jimmy Two-Shoes.
 Everyone refers to him as a dog.
 He barks like a dog, is named after a dog, and does several dog things, but he's a small, one eyed horned monster who, other than having four legs, looks little like a dog.

 Also the Weevils.
 Real weevils are a type of beetle.
 The weevils in Jimmy Two Shoes are furry chipmunk like rodents.
+There is actually a reason behind the name-it's a combination of "weasel" and "evil".

 A version of this appears in a episode of Young Justice.
 One alien character is named for an animal which does not exist, but he decides that he shall be called Wolf.
 Superboy immediately defies this trope this by introducing the alien to his wolf named Wolf.
 Then the alien decides on the name "Bear".